Agricultural value chain: The use of ICTs in value chains

 ICTs are also being used to strengthen the capacity of agricultural extension officers and NGO field staff to reach farmers with timely and accurate information and, at the same time, help capture data from the field.
 The Grameen Foundation’s Community Knowledge Worker (CKW) programme is a small-scale example.
 Farmer representatives are trained to use ICT applications on a smartphone to provide agricultural information and extension support.
 Other efforts include Lutheran World Relief’s Mobile Farmer and diverse efforts funded by the Bill and Melinda Gates Foundation in Africa.
 Most market price information is now delivered to farmers via SMS.
 Further along the chain, technologies offer considerable possibilities to enhance traceability, which is particularly relevant as certification grows in importance.
 Where necessary many exporters can now trace consignments back to individual farmers and take necessary measures to address problems.
 Finally, systems such as eRails, promoted by the Forum for Agricultural Research in Africa, are also supporting agricultural researchers through data collection and analysis and access to up-to-date research publications.

+Value chain innovation

+Agricultural value chains are constantly being improved.
+In addition to ICTs, innovations have taken place both at the retail level through, for example, online food delivery services; and in production, processing, and distribution, such as through the use of agricultural drones and precision farming, improved supply chain management, and food traceability.
+As a result of data digitalization, farmers can now access data on soil, climate, irrigation, pests and diseases, and market prices.
+Food delivery businesses use data to increase their awareness of customer preferences, and data can also be used to reduce food loss and waste.

+For small famers, however, innovating can pose significant challenges.
+Similarly, small agro-industries have been slow to adopt automation and digitalization when compared with larger companies and multinationals.
+Digitalization of agriculture is expensive, and requires the availability of relevant skills, so few small farmers in emerging economies presently use such technologies or, if they do, fail to exploit their full potential.
+Although small businesses have developed to make data-driven farming possible for smallholders, they struggle to monetize their services, which are often donor-supported and provided to farmers at little or no cost.
+On the other hand, large-scale farmers are usually intensive users of digital technologies.
+This has the impact of widening the efficiency gap between larger farms or plantations and smallholder farmers, leading to growing inequalities within food systems.
+Innovation at the smallholder level tends to work best when the policy environment favours value chain development and the chain offers significant potential for value addition.